ntumlgroup/simpleautodiff/readme.md

 val:2.718     |par:[]                            |grad:-0.127
 val:2         |par:[]                            |grad:5.5
 ```
-Both of them are started from a forward primal trace.
+The key to calculating gradients with the forward tangent trace and the backward adjoint trace is constructing the computational graph.
+In the next section, we discuss the concept and the techniques for the implementation of automatic differentiation.

 ## From Operations to Gradients: A guide to implement Automatic Differentiation
 In this section, we illustrate the concept of the expression tree, chain rule, and the codes implementing automatic differentiation.
 This section is organized as follows: First, the discussion focuses on the operations and the expression tree.
-Then, we connect the chain rule and the expression tree with the computational graph.
+Then, we connect the chain rule and the expression tree with the computation graph.
 Last, the purposes of different passes are illustrated.

 ### Operations, Expression Tree, and the Wrapped Function:
 There are two types of operations used: binary operations, such as addition and multiplication, and unary operations, such negation and absolute value.
 An equation constructed by variables and operations.
 Hence, an algebraic equation can be represented as an expression tree.
+For example, the equation $\log(x_1)+x_1x_2-\sin(x_2)$ can be represented by an expression tree.

 **TODO: A Expression Tree**